Matcha Stovetop Popcorn

 • 2 teaspoons sugar

-• Combine 1/3 cup clarified butter, sugar, and salt in a large bowl.
+• Make matcha butter.
+Combine ⅓ cup clarified butter, sugar, and salt in a large bowl.
 Sift in matcha and mix.
 Set aside.

 Sifting the matcha using a mesh strainer will prevent clumping and make it easier to mix all the ingredients together.